lacanoid/datalink/README.md

-SQL/MED syntax to set link control options for a column is not supported, but you can use normal SQL UPDATE on table DATALINK.COLUMN_OPTIONS to set them instead.
+SQL/MED syntax to set link control options for a column is not supported, but you can use normal SQL UPDATE on table DATALINK.COLUMNS to set them instead.

-    update datalink.column_options
+    update datalink.columns
        set link_control='FILE', integrity='ALL',
            read_access='DB', write_access='BLOCKED',
            recovery='YES', on_unlink='RESTORE'